brad-carr/Wordle/README.md

 ## Overview

-This C# program implements a basic algorithm for solving Wordle puzzles issued daily by the New York Times.
-See [link](https://www.nytimes.com/games/wordle/index.html).
+This C# program implements a basic algorithm for solving Wordle puzzles issued daily by the New York Times, see [link](https://www.nytimes.com/games/wordle/index.html).

 ## Algorithm